 - a.
 Application Package: THIS ANNOUNCEMENT CONSTITUTES THE ONLY SOLICITATION and THE GOVERNMENT IS SOLICITING WHITE PAPERS ONLY.
 DO NOT SUBMIT A FORMAL PROPOSAL AT THIS TIME.
 Those offerors whose white papers are found to be consistent with the intent of this BAA may later be invited to submit a technical and cost proposal.
 See Section VI 2 c of this announcement for further details.
 Offerors with white papers not selected for proposal invitation will be contacted by the Government and may request a feedback session.
 Debriefings will not be offered for white papers.
 An unfavorable white paper evaluation will bar the offeror from further consideration unless the white paper is subsequently revised and resubmitted.
 Revised white paper submissions will be reevaluated in accordance with the white paper evaluation criteria listed herein. - b.
 Content and Form of Submission of White Papers: Offerors are required to submit one (1) electronic copy, via e-mail, that is 5 pages or less summarizing their proposed approach/solution.
 Any pages over the stated 5 page maximum will not be evaluated.
 The purpose of the white paper is to preclude unwarranted effort on the part of an offeror whose proposed work is not of interest to the Government.
 The format for the white paper is as follows: - 1) Page Format: - i.
-Paper Size - 8.5 inch x 11 inch - ii.
-Margins on every page shall be one-inch on top, bottom, left and right sides - iii.
-Font size shall be standard 12 point Times New Roman.
+Paper Size - 8.5-inch x 11 inch - ii.
+Margins on every page shall be one inch on top, bottom, left and right sides - iii.
+Font size shall be standard 12-point Times New Roman.
 Character spacing must be "normal," not condensed in any manner.
 All text, including text in tables, references, and charts, must adhere to all font size and line spacing requirements listed herein.
 Font and line spacing requirements do not have to be followed for illustrations, flowcharts, drawings, and diagrams.
 These exceptions shall not be used to circumvent formatting requirements and page count limitations by including lengthy narratives in such items.

 - iv.
 Pages shall be double-spaced (must use standard double-space function in Microsoft Word) - 2) Document Format: - i.
 Section A: White Paper Title, White paper in response to Research Area Number (identify #), BAA Number and Title, Period of Performance, Estimated Cost, Name/Address of Company/Commercial and Government Entity (CAGE) number, Dunn & Bradstreet Data Universal Numbering System (DUNS) Number, Technical and Contracting Points of Contact (phone, fax and email).
 NOTE: This section is NOT included in the page count. - ii.
 Section B: Task Objective - iii.
 Section C: Technical Summary and Proposed Deliverables - iv.
 Section D: Estimated Cost of Task (Rough Order of Magnitude (ROM)) - 3) Multiple white papers within the purview of this announcement may be submitted by an offeror.
 If an offeror wishes to restrict access to his/her white paper, it must be marked with the restrictive language stated in FAR 52.215-1(e). - c.
-Funding Restrictions: The cost of preparing white papers/subsequent proposals in response to this announcement is not considered an allowable direct charge to any resulting contract or any other contract, but may be an allowable expense to the normal bid and proposal indirect cost specified in FAR 31.205-18.
+Funding Restrictions: The cost of preparing white papers/subsequent proposals in response to this announcement is not considered an allowable direct charge to any resulting contract or any other contract but may be an allowable expense to the normal bid and proposal indirect cost specified in FAR 31.205-18.
 Incurring pre-award costs for ASSISTANCE INSTRUMENTS ONLY are regulated by 2 CFR 200.458. - d.
 Classified Proposals: Offerors are encouraged to keep all elements of the proposal package and White Paper Submission UNCLASSIFIED.
 In the case where an offeror has a need to submit a classified appendix, please contact the technical POC for delivery instructions. - e.
-Standard Form 424 (SF 424), Requirement for Standard Form 424 (SF 424), Research and Related Senior/Key Person Profile (Expanded) Form and Security Program Questionnaire: Include a completed SF 424 with all white papers.
+If discussions have occurred about this submission with other than the research area POC, include name, email and phone of the individuals.